matthewb66/import_yocto_bm/README.md

 	  -l LOCALCONF, --localconf LOCALCONF
 				Local config file (if not specified
 				poky/build/conf/local.conf will be used)
+	  -r REPFILE, --replacefile REPFILE
-	  --arch ARCH           Architecture (if not specified then will be determined from conf files)
+	  			Replace file used to replace layer and recipe names --arch ARCH           Architecture (if not specified then will be determined from conf files)
 	  --cve_check_only      Only check for patched CVEs from cve_check and update